 If done successfully, providing localized versions of your website enables you to reach and engage your global target markets, and in return, increase revenue.
 However, if done poorly or not at all, customers will abandon your site or simply never find you.

 So, if you’re about to localize your website for different markets, you need to check a few things off the website localization checklist.

 Keep in mind there’s no “one size fits all” approach here.
 Our guidance to clients depends on their company goals, the architecture of the website, their content management system setup and more.

 Is your website localization-ready?
 If you’re not sure, testing can be a good idea.
-For an overview on three types of testing, see our blog “3 critical localization testing methods for software and websites.”
+For an overview on three types of testing, see our blog "Global software and website testing best practices”